 1 – PLAY CLOTHES

 Remember that scene in the Sound of Music where Maria makes play clothes for the Von Trapp kids out of curtains?
-Yeah, you’re going to need those.
+Yeah, you’re gonna want those.
 Sled dogs are playful and rambunctious.
 You can expect lots of jumping, hugging and licking, so try to wear clothes that you don’t care too much about.

 2 – AVOID “DANGLIES”